raphlmiranda/Awesome-RPG/README.md

         - Total gold coins used
       - [ ] Get the statistics from the database and save it to a file "game-statistics.txt"

+   - Golang
+     - [ ] When the game is complete, refactor the the code using Golang.

 ## Tools Used